IngloriousCoderz/kafka-course/notes.md

 # Why Polling Instead Of Real-Time?

 1. Connection Management & Scalability: With Kafka's pull model, the consumer only opens a connection when it needs to poll for data.
 This is an intermittent, short-lived connection.
 When you have thousands or even millions of consumers, the broker doesn't have to manage a persistent, open socket for each one (or face the burden of re-establishing the connection every time).
 This is highly efficient and scales well.

 2. Resource Consumption and Cost: By pulling data in batches, the network overhead is significantly reduced.
 Instead of sending a tiny message for every single new chat message, the consumer fetches a handful of messages in a single request, which is far more efficient.
 This saves on network bandwidth and processing power.

 3. Backpressure and Reliability: The consumer controls the flow.
 If a user's device is slow or their network connection is poor, the consumer can simply stop polling for a moment without a "down" message from the server.
 Once the device catches up, it can resume polling.
 This is a robust mechanism for handling backpressure and ensuring reliability.

+# Monitoring And Logging

+Kafka sends metrics through JMX.
+Prometheus can collect them and Grafana can show them.
+Kafka UI and AKHQ are ok, but they don't give historical data nor alert in case of issues.

+# Geographical Distribution

+One area should have one cluster.
+But if producers are in the US and consumers are in Europe, they need a cluster for each continent plus Kafka MirrorMaker, which should reside close to the origin cluster (so the US in our example).

+In case producers and consumers are scattered between both continents, we need two MirrorMaker instances.

+# Kafka Streams

+It's just a Java library that connects to Kafka.
+It allows to retrieve, join, filter, and organize data.
+In Python there's Faust which does the same thing.

+It's a higher-level library compared to kafka-clients, and uses kafka-clients under the hood.